tarowatanabe/cicada/doc/learning.rst

 --------------

-There will be a situation when no non-local features, such as ngram language models, are not integrated in the model.
+There will be a situation when no non-local features, such as ngram language models, are not integrated in the model, and uses the features defined in a synchronous grammar.
 In this case, you can use a simple batch learning:

 .. code:: bash